Make big sense of big data

 Analysis needs activities such as data cleansing, data integration, modelling and prediction, interactive and iterative visualisation of data, and models for the refinement of hypotheses and models.
 The presentation of intermediate and final results to decision-makers requires mastery of visualisation and reporting methods.
 Successful analysts need skills in both computational and statistical topics.

-As a graduate, you will have the knowledge and skills for data analytics and understand the overall data analytics process.
+As a graduate, you will have knowledge and skills for data analytics and understand the overall data analytics process.
 Such analysts can be employed in analysis firms, as in-house analysts in companies producing big data, and in companies and organisations that gather and analyse public and private data, including government agencies, journalism, insurance, law enforcement, and finance, as well as in public and private research.

 Postgraduate study opportunities